Thomae formula for Abelian covers of $\mathbb{CP}^{1}$

+The only part of Proposition \ref{Szegoprop} that does not follow directly from the basic properties of the theta functions or of the prime form is the last assertion.
+Its proof appears implicitly in Theorem 1.1 of \cite{[Na]}, Theorem 7.2 of \cite{[Ko2]}, and Theorem 6.2 of \cite{[Ko3]}, but it holds equally well for every Riemann surface $X$ (regardless of a Galois cover structure).
+The idea is that the line bundle of which $S[e]$ is a section is the tensor product of pull-backs of fixed line bundles on the two copies of $X$, both of which have no non-zero global holomorphic sections.
+Hence the difference between two sections of this line bundle on $X \times X$ that have the same singularities is a holomorphic section of a bundle with no non-zero holomorphic sections, which yields the desired uniqueness of $S[e]$.

+Assume now that $z:X\to\mathbb{CP}^{1}$ is an abelian cover with Galois group $A$ as above, that $\Delta$ is one of the divisors from Theorem \ref{nonspdiv} (written as in Equation \eqref{normdiv}), and that the characteristic $e$ is $u(\Delta)+K$.
+Following \cite{[Na]} we wish to produce an algebraic formula for $S[e](P,Q)$, for which we consider the expression

-We now prove a generalization of Proposition 4 of \cite{[Na]}, which is also implicitly used in \cite{[Ko2]} and \cite{[Ko3]}. \begin{prop} The expression $f_{\Delta}$ from Equation \eqref{halfdif} is a well-defined meromorphic section, with divisor $\Delta$, of the line bundle of degree $g-1$ on $X$ that is associated with $u(\Delta)+K$ and whose transformation rule under the homology is according to the unique associated unitary character. \end{prop}
+We now prove a generalization of Proposition 4 of \cite{[Na]}, which is implicitly used also in \cite{[Ko2]} and \cite{[Ko3]}. \begin{prop} The expression $f_{\Delta}$ from Equation \eqref{halfdif} is a well-defined meromorphic section, with divisor $\Delta$, of the unitary line bundle of degree $g-1$ on $X$ that is associated with $e=u(\Delta)+K$. \end{prop}